Utah Red Rocks: Big 12 Conference

 In 2024, the University of Utah was one of ten members of the Pac-12 who announced they would be moving to a different conference.
 Utah, alongside the University of Arizona and Arizona State University, moved to the Big 12 Conference.
 They officially started competition in the Big 12 Conference in the 2024–2025 season.

+Since moving to the Big 12, Utah has won the conference championship and had the individual champion every year.
+Utah has had two individual All-Around conference champions: